The Dual State

-The Dual State: A Contribution to the Theory of Dictatorship (Der Doppelstaat) is a German-language and English-language non-fiction book by Ernst Fraenkel.
+The Dual State: A Contribution to the Theory of Dictatorship (Der Doppelstaat) is a German-language and English-language non-fiction book by lawyer and political scientist Ernst Fraenkel.

 E. A. Shils was the translator of the English version, which was published by Oxford University Press in 1941.
 Shils worked with Edith Loewenstein and Klaus Knorr.
+It was re- translated into German in the 1970s, with the first German-language version published in 1974.